scottyuan6/Money-illusion_replication/README.md

 To replicate a figure, run the corresponding R file stored in paper_2_files/figure-html.
 The output will be saved as an image.

-The replication on the Social Science Reproduction Platform can be found at DOI 10.17605/OSF.IO/YRQ75.
+The replication on the Social Science Reproduction Platform can be found at https://doi.org/10.17605/OSF.IO/YRQ75.